Oregon counties ban genetically modified crops

-Genetically modified organisms are plants or animals that have had copied genes inserted into their DNA.
+Genetically modified foods are plants or animals that have had genes copied from other plants or animals inserted into their DNA in a laboratory.
 This is frequently done to make them resistant to pests and herbicides.

 No mainstream science has shown GMOs to be unsafe.
 But opponents say not enough testing has been done.

 — Are genetically modified crops legal in the U.S., and do we know where they are grown?

 Yes, they are legal.
 Examples include most of the nation's soybeans, and papaya in Hawaii.
 GMO crops were planted on about 169 million U.S. acres in 2013, about half the total land used for crops, according to the USDA.

 Companies generally aren't required to report where the fields are located.
 Opponents want more transparency about where such crops are grown and which foods contain them.

 — What happened in southern Oregon?